rgab1508/CryptoCRIT/README.md

 ## Wallet setup procedure
 <ol>
   <li> Once you have installed the application, open the app and you will be prompted to enter your roll no.</li>
- <li> If you have registered for CryptoCrit using the link below, you must receive an OTP in your registered mail ID ( One entered in the form) </li>
+ <li> If you have registered for CryptoCrit using the link below, you must receive an OTP in your registered mail ID ( One entered in the form).
+Check on spam folder, most likely you will find the OTP mail there.</li>
   <li> If you are a new user, you will be given a pass phrase.
 Save it in your clipboard or write it down.
 Once this passphrase is lost your wallet is gone    forever!!</li>
   <li> If you are an existing user, you will be requested to enter your given passphrase</li>
   <li> You will be allowed to choose an avatar once your account is created </li>